REGISTERING THE DEATH

 What information will the Registrar ask for?

-Their date and location of birth.
+Date and location of birth.

-Their occupation or husband's occupation if a married woman.
+Occupation or husband's occupation if a married woman.

-Their address.
-If the deceased was married, the date of birth of the Widow or Widower.
+Address of the deceased was married, the date of birth of the Widow or Widower.

 Where should you register?